orbital-js/orbital-old-framework/.github/CONTRIBUTING.md

 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

 #### Scope
 The scope can be anything specifying place of the commit change.
-For example `feature`, `boat`, `route`, `controller`, etc. If you make multiple commits for the same component, please keep the naming of this component consistent.
-For example, if you make a change to the boat module definition and the first commit is `fix(boat)`, you should continue to use `boat` for any more commits related to the boat module.
+For example `core`, `http`, `db`, etc. If you make multiple commits for the same component, please keep the naming of this component consistent.
+For example, if you make a change to the core module definition and the first commit is `fix(database)`, you should continue to use `database` for any more commits related to the database module.

 #### Subject
 The subject contains succinct description of the change: